Daw Aung San Suu Kyi Detained in Myanmar Amid Coup Fears

 Published

-Communications were suspended and flights disrupted as the military took power from an elected government and declared a one-year state...Full Article
+The action came after mounting indications of an impending coup in the Southeast Asian nation.Full Article

-Myanmar's leader Aung San Suu Kyi and other senior figures from the ruling party have been detained in an early morning raid in..
+Myanmar leader Aung San Suu Kyi and other senior figures from the ruling party have been detained, the spokesman for the governing..

-Myanmar's leader Aung San Suu Kyi and other senior figures from the ruling party have been detained in an early morning raid, the..
+Military steps in after alleging irregularities in November election when its party lost heavily